danb35/deploy-freenas/README.md

 * TrueNAS SCALE 23.10 - Same as 24.04.

 ## Notes for 25.04
 Security measures in TrueNAS SCALE 25.04 require that the API keys be passed over a secure channel.
-In order to use this script with 25.04:
+In order to use this script with 25.04, you must set `protocol = wss` in `deploy_config`.
+And then, either:
 * You must have already deployed a trusted cert to your NAS
 * That cert must not be expired
 * You must have configured the UI to use that cert
 * The address you're using to connect to the NAS (`connect_host` in `deploy_config`) must be named in that cert

-* You must set `protocol = wss` in `deploy_config`.
+Or set `verify_ssl = false` in `deploy_config`.
+This will disable validation of the TLS certificate, and should not be used on a routine basis.

 # Installation
 This script can run on any machine running Python 3 that has network access to your TrueNAS server, but in most cases it's best to run it directly on the TrueNAS box.
 Change to a convenient directory and run `git clone https://github.com/danb35/deploy-freenas`.
 If you're installing this on your TrueNAS server, it cannot be in your home directory; place it in a convenient place on a storage pool instead.